HuffDaddy0/HuffDaddy0.github.io/_posts/2020-12-09-what_i_learned_from_my_first_se_interview.markdown

 Generally, I consider myself pretty confident in my interviewing ability.
 I speak clearly and consicely.
 I stand tall, with my head up.
 I make eye contact and shake the hand of every last person I am introduced to.
 I talk about my experience in relevant ways, and present myself as a professional in my trade.
 That all changed yesterday when I got a call from a nearby company that I had applied to.
 We had a short chat on the phone and then I was asked "Can you be here tomorrow at 2 for an interview with the rest of the software team and I?"
 Obviously, I excitedly responded yes!
 I was thrilled, and then about 7 minutes later it hit me: Imposter Syndrome.

 Now, I've heard this word a ton since beginning my time at Flatiron.
 I mean A TON.
 I always thought "Yeah, ok, I can see why people would feel that way, but I'm good at this.
-I love to code and I feel like It's something that i genuinely have a knack for."
+I love to code and I feel like it's something that I genuinely have a knack for."
 I'm not one to second-guess myself, but I have been doing nothing but that for the last 17-ish hours.
 I couldn't sleep because my mind was pouring over the endless amount of questions I could be asked.
 I was trying to prepare for EVERYTHING.
 I spent all night and all morning researching the company, the employees, the CEO, management, their product, and cramming every little bit of information i possibly could into my mind.
 Then the time came: I was in the parking lot, sitting in my car, sweating.
-One deep breath, two deep breaths, and In I went.
+One deep breath, two deep breaths, and in I went.

 The gentlemen interviewing me, believe it or not, were just 2 guys who also loved to write code.
 They each came from different backgrounds that I was able to connect with.
 One came from the medical field, and we discussed the way bureaucracy dampens the effectiveness of our healthcare system.
 The other came from a machine repair background, and we were able to connect on previous projects we had worked on.
 Before I knew it we were sitting at a large conference table, with their tech on the projector in front of me.
 Do you know what I was looking at??
 I was looking at a Javascript, HTML, CSS webpage.
 Exactly like I've built many times over now.
 They asked questions about my experience and it relating to the job at hand.
 They asked questions that I've been asked in EVERY INTERVIEW EVER.

-let me be frank: It was an interview.
+Let me be frank: It was an interview.
 Plain and simple.

 I was so worried, and stressed for NOTHING.